ChristyCheuk/Portfolio/README.md

 [2021 Top 10 Highest Government Debt-to-GDP Ratio Pie Chart](/dataviz2.md)

 ### Comparison
 A bar chart is one of the most effective tools to visualize data in a readable and understandable format.
 A bar chart is better used for representing a vast amount of data and comparing different values.
-The Government Debt Bar Chart represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as Estonia had the lowest and Japan had the highest ratios.
+The Government Debt Bar Chart represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as Estonia had the lowest ratios and Japan had the highest.

 Compared to a bar chart which is better used for larger changes, a line chart is better used for representing changing trends and developments over time.
 The 1995 - 2021 Government Debt-to-GDP Ratio Line Chart represents the changes in the debt-to-GDP ratio of all the countries over the past 20+ years, so it is easier for the audience to see the changes at one time.
 For example, Spain had the shortest period of government debt-to-GDP ratio.